-Whilst the Company's typical terms of business do not include change of control provisions, a small number of material contracts enable the counterparties to alter or terminate those arrangements in the event of a change of control of the Company.
+Whilst the Company's typical terms of business do not include change of control provisions, a small number of contracts enable the counterparties to alter or terminate those arrangements in the event of a change of control of the Company.
+However, none of those contracts are considered material in the context of the Company as a whole.